foxythemes/keyremover-cli/README.md

 # jsonkey-remover-cli

-This is a command line client Json Key Remover, useful when you need remove a key on a specific JSON file.
+This is a JSON key-remover CLI, useful when you need remove a key on a specific JSON file.

 ## Getting Started

 *  Install with npm: `npm install jsonkey-remover-cli -D`
 *  Run it with `keyremover`

-## npm run / CLI
+## Docs

 ```
 keyremover -s source-path/file.json -d dist-path/file.json -k keyToDelete